 The High North Hero Award is an annual award established by the High North Center for Business and Governance to honor a person, organization or company who has contributed to highlighting or developing the High North.
 The award is handed out during the High North Dialogue Conference in Bodø.
 The award 2024 is handed out during the High North Dialogue Conference in Bodø as a part of Arctic Congress Bodø 2024.

-The nominee has significantly contributed to business development, societal development, growth or employment in the High North.
+- The nominee has significantly contributed to business development, societal development, growth, or employment in the High North

-The nominee has significantly contributed to new knowledge about the High North.
+- The nominee has significantly contributed to new knowledge about the High North

 The first-ever High North Hero Award was awarded in 2016.
 The previous High North Heroes are:

-2020 – Felix Henry Tschudi
+- 2020 – Felix Henry Tschudi

-2019 – Robert Corell
+- 2019 – Robert Corell

-2018 – Mary Simon
+- 2018 – Mary Simon

-2017 – Scott Minerd
+- 2017 – Scott Minerd

-2016 – Paavo Lipponen
+- 2016 – Paavo Lipponen

 The prize consists of a diploma and 50 000 NOK (equivalent to approximately USD 5 500).